paskhaver/data-analysis-with-polars-and-python/README.md

 # Data Analysis with Polars and Python

-This repo contains the datasets and Jupyter Notebooks for **Data Analysis with Polars and Python** course.
+This repo contains the datasets and Jupyter Notebooks for the **Data Analysis with Polars and Python** course.

 ## Setup Instructions